jhkennedy/sliderule-docs/rtd/source/user_guide/Under-the-Hood.rst

 SlideRule is a server-side framework implemented in C++/Lua that provides REST APIs for processing science data and returning results in real-time.
 SlideRule can be used by researchers and other data systems for low-latency access to customized data products that are generated using processing parameters supplied at the time of the request.

 The development of SlideRule is led by the University of Washington in conjunction with NASA’s ICESat-2 program.
-The University of Washington is currently running an instantiation of SlideRule in AWS us-west-2, accessible at http://icesat2sliderule.org.
+The University of Washington is currently running a public instantiation of SlideRule in AWS us-west-2, accessible at https://icesat2sliderule.org.
 This deployment supports science investigations using ICESat-2’s ATL03, ATL06, and ATL08 datasets, and has direct access to those datasets in AWS S3 through NASA’s Cumulus program.

 Every deployment of SlideRule consists of three major sets of components which are supported by the SlideRule framework: the REST APIs (or web services), the data access interfaces, and the science algorithms.